 Our first prayer should be directional.
 “God how do you want me to pray”?
 I’m convinced that if we would wait on direction from God first and as we receive word from Him we would pray accordingly, we would have much more effective prayers.
-Prayer must be done in dependency on the Holy Spirit, in accordance with His will (Rom 8:26-27 and 1 John 5:14-15) and with the goal of seeing His will implemented upon this earth in the affairs of men (Matt.
+Prayer must be done in dependency on the Holy Spirit, in accordance with His will (Rom 8:26-27 and 1 John 5:14-15) and with the goal of seeing His will implemented upon this earth in the affairs of men (Matthew.
 6:10).

 Praying must be done in the name of the Lord (James 5:14).
 There is power in His name.
 So much so that God “bestowed on Him a name that is above every name, that at the name of Jesus every knee should bow … and every tongue confess that Jesus Christ is Lord, to the glory of God the father” (Philippians 2:10-11).
 The devils even believe and tremble (James 2:19).
 Praying in His name is not simply a blank check that we sign His name to and get whatever we want.
 It means four things:

 - Power of attorney.
 If you are given power of attorney over someone’s finances, you are to use it for their purposes only.
 You can use it however you choose.
 However, there will be a day of accounting when you will give an account as to how you used what was theirs.
 There will be an accounting one day of how we used His name.

 - In God’s will (1 John 5:14-15).
 Praying in His name means we are praying for His purposes (will) to be implemented in the affairs of men (our affairs and life) on earth (Matthew 6:10).